 San Andres Island Colombia

-The bringing together of diverse cultures that makes San Andrés, Providencia and Santa Catalina so fascinating has left its mark on the islands’ music.
-Both night and day are brought to life by the beats of reggae, reggaeton, raga, soca, calypso, merengue, salsa and vallenato.
+The bringing together of diverse cultures that make San Andrés, Providencia, and Santa Catalina so fascinating has left its mark on the islands’ music.
+Both night and day are brought to life by the beats of reggae, reggaeton, raga, soca, calypso, merengue, salsa, and vallenato.
 All are the sounds of the land of happy people.

 If you enjoy sunshine and beach vacations, learn more about Santa Marta.
 The city is the ideal place to enjoy the stunning scenery and wild waves of Tayrona National Natural Park and the relaxing beaches of Rodadero.